Icon_Top_Black

 Task Flow

-Following is the task flow for looking for sales, finding a Lerhamn table, checkout, and tracking order.
+Following is the task flow for looking for sales, finding a Lerhamn table, checking out and tracking the order.

 User Flow